Skip main navigation

 Native pollinator species are on the decline due to habitat loss.
 We're helping to bring back rare wildflowers on conservation land around Middlesex county.

-The Field Conservation team has also started surveying for and growing several plants specifically to support rare moth and butterfly species that depend exclusively on them, including yellow wild-indigo and wild lupine for frosted elfin butterflies, New Jersey tea for New Jersey tea inchworm moths, and fern-leaved false foxglove for orange sallow moths.
+Since 2017, we've been coordinating, conducting, and publishing active, iterative science in our quest to develop best practices and protocols for the restoration of this plant, and we’ve been very successful, with many of our reintroduced populations firmly established, self-seeding and increasing!
+We conduct similar programs for several plants specifically to support rare moth and butterfly species that depend exclusively on them, including yellow wild-indigo and wild lupine for frosted elfin butterflies, New Jersey tea for New Jersey tea inchworm moths, and fern-leaved false foxglove for orange sallow moths.

-With nearly five acres blooming with wildflowers native to Massachusetts and the northeastern U.S., Peter Spring Field is our biggest pollinator accomplishment so far.
-This field is likely one of the largest concentrations of native wildflowers in Massachusetts.
-Among the more widespread flower species are: oxeye sunflower, lance-leaved coreopsis, wild bergamot, showy tick trefoil, tall evening primrose, common milkweed, partridge pea, black-eyed susan, daisy fleabane, and rattlebox.
+We’ve conducted annual surveys since 2020, and the field is flourishing!
+Among the more widespread flower species are oxeye sunflower, lance-leaved coreopsis, wild bergamot, showy tick trefoil, tall evening primrose, common milkweed, partridge pea, black-eyed susan, daisy fleabane, and rattlebox.
 We recorded a substantial population of a small moth species, the ornate bella moth (Utetheisa ornatrix), whose larvae depend on the relatively rare legume, rattlebox.
 This moth had been regarded previously as extirpated from Massachusetts.
 We also observed the first blooming of the rare native butterfly milkweed (Asclepias tuberosa).
-In warm weather the field is abuzz with bees, birds, dragonflies and beetles, and serves as an ideal turtle nesting habitat.
-In fact, this area of the field has been reserved, through the town's lease, for nesting by the Threatened Blanding's turtle.
+Overall, we’ve recorded more than 100 unique plant species in the field, some of which are rare natives that were established without direct intervention (i.e., through natural dispersal!)
+In warm weather, the field is abuzz with bees, birds, dragonflies and beetles– a testament to its popularity with local pollinators.

-Many native pollinator species are on the decline due to habitat loss.
-By planting native wildflowers in your backyard, you can help provide habitat for both declining native wildflowers and their insect pollinators.
-We encourage you to check out the Xerces Society for ideas on what native plants you can plant in your backyard to help pollinators in your area!
+Encouraging native plants is one of the biggest impacts you can have on the natural world!
+By planting native wildflowers in your backyard or encouraging others to do so, you can help provide habitat for both declining native wildflowers and their paired pollinators.
+You’ll be joining thousands of others in the movement to create a Homegrown National Park!
+We encourage you to check out the Xerces Society for ideas on what native plants you can plant in your backyard to help pollinators in your area.